AlexandriteSoftware/markdown-search/README.md

 ## Limitations and Known Issues

 - Deleted files stays in the search index.
 Workaround: reload the window.
+- Search exclusions are not applied.
+Workaround: use the `files.exclude` setting.

 ## Release Notes

+### 0.1.2

+- Respect the `files.exclude` setting.

 ### 0.1.1